AvaloniaUI/AvaloniaUI.DeveloperTools/docs/tools/assets.md

 `Developer Tools` reads list of all Avalonia Resources embedded in the running process.

-This tool also includes embedded assets from the dependencies, commonly third party themes or icon libraries these are available as avalonia resources.
+This tool also includes embedded assets from the dependencies, commonly third party themes or icon libraries these are available as Avalonia Resources.

 ![Assets Page](../assets/assets-page.png)